 Bachelor of Music Education as a Second Degree

-The bachelor of music education is a 45 credit hour program designed to prepare kindergarten to grade 12 music teachers in all facets of school music education: foundations of music education; primary/elementary and intermediate/secondary classroom music; and choral and instrumental music education.
+The bachelor of music education is a 45 credit hour professional program designed to prepare kindergarten to grade 12 music teachers in all facets of school music education: foundations of music education; primary/elementary and intermediate/secondary classroom music; and choral and instrumental music education.
 It can normally be completed in three semesters, including a one-semester internship.

 To be considered for admission, individuals must have completed a bachelor’s degree in music (or equivalent) from a post-secondary institution recognized by Memorial University.
 The applicant’s previous bachelor’s degree should normally include courses or equivalent experiences in conducting and instrumental techniques (brass, woodwinds, strings and percussion).
 Consideration will be given to the courses for which students are registered at the time of application.

 Additional documents required for admission

 Your application to the bachelor of music education as a second degree will require you to submit the following: